mattclegg/silverstripe-doc-restructuring/master/cms/docs/topics/widgets.md

 	$MyFormName

 Note: The necessary controller actions are only present in subclasses of [Page_Controller](Page_Controller).
-To use widget forms in other controller subclasses, have a look at //ContentController->handleWidget()// and //ContentController::$url_handlers//.
+To use widget forms in other controller subclasses, have a look at //ContentController->handleWidget()// and *ContentController::$url_handlers*.

 See an [alternative recipe for SilverStripe 2.3 or earlier](/recipes/widget-forms-2.3).